top of page

 Nookomis miinawaa Jibay-ziibi by Zhaawano Giizhik

-Jiingwan walked for days through this strange sky land among the stars, and when he had crossed a vast empty plain he reached its edge.
-There, standing right at the perimeter of that land, he encountered a gookominaan (elderly woman) with a blackened face and eyes dulled with bottomless sadness.
-She sat on her knees at the bank of what seemed to him a huge mishiginebig (Horned Underwater Snake).
-This river had black, ominous water flowing wide and far through the Galaxy.
-It was so wide that he could not see the opposite side!
-Jiingwan intuitively understood that it was the same ghastly river he had encountered before: it was Jiibay-ziibi, the river of souls!³
+Jiingwan journeyed for days through this mysterious celestial land among the stars, and after traversing a vast barren plain, he arrived at its boundary.
+There, at the very edge of this land, he met a gookominaan (elderly woman) with a face blackened and eyes filled with profound sadness.
+She was kneeling beside what appeared to him as a massive mishiginebig (Horned Underwater Snake).
+This river carried black, foreboding water that stretched wide and far across the Galaxy.
+It was so expansive that he couldn't see the other side!
+Jiingwan instinctively realized it was the same eerie river he had encountered before: it was Jiibay-ziibi, the river of souls! ³

-“From the day the Wiindigoo ogimaa killed Gizhiiyaase and wiped out all the fish clan members in his community, we, the survivors, run.
-They pledged to wipe out all our other odoodemag as well!
-Once there were many, many villages filled with many Anishinaabeg, but now only I and a handful of abinoojiinyag (children) are left!
-We had to flee to this land beyond the sun and the moon and the stars and we run and we run and we run, but there is no hope for us.
-After all, the Galactic River of Souls is the original home of the Wiindigoo Nation, and the chief of the Wiindigoo Nation, having the ability to move through time and space to get to his prey, has caught up with us and reached this sky land that is our hiding place.
+“Ever since the Wiindigoo ogimaa killed Gizhiiyaase and annihilated all the fish clan members in his community, we, the survivors, have been on the run.
+They vowed to eradicate all our other doodemag as well!
+Once, there were numerous villages filled with many Anishinaabeg, but now only I and a few abinoojiinyag (children) remain!
+We had to escape to this land beyond the sun, moon, and stars, and we run, and we run, and we run, yet there is no hope for us.
+The Galactic River of Souls is the original home of the Wiindigoo Nation, and the chief of the Wiindigoo Nation, capable of moving through time and space to reach his prey, has found us and arrived at this sky land where we hide.
 Now he continues to prey upon us.
-I am only a mindimooyens, an old woman; what can I do?
-Soon our People will be extinct, but until then we must go through the ritual of makadekewin (fasting) and waaseyaabindamowin (questing for dream).
-Until that day arrives we have no choice but to petition the aadizookaanag (spirit helpers) and bawaajiganag (dream visitors) for solace and relief, and to just keep running.
+I am merely a mindimooyens, an old woman; what can I do?
+Soon our People will be extinct, but until then, we must engage in the ritual of makadekewin (fasting) and waaseyaabindamowin (questing for dream).
+Until that day comes, we have no choice but to seek solace and relief from the aadizookaanag (spirit helpers) and bawaajiganag (dream visitors), and just keep running.
 I will be the last of my People, and this knowledge weighs heavy on my old heart.”

 THE CHILDREN WHO WALKED UPON THE WATER